 "If it was from a pollutant, it would have affected all of the fish, not just drum fish."

-: Beebe, a community of 5000, northeast of Little Rock.
+Where: Beebe, a community of 5000, northeast of Little Rock.

-: New Year's revellers in a small town noticed something other than fireworks falling from the sky as up to 5000 red-winged blackbirds rained out of the darkness onto rooftops and footpaths and into fields.
+What: New Year's revellers in a small town noticed something other than fireworks falling from the sky as up to 5000 red-winged blackbirds rained out of the darkness onto rooftops and footpaths and into fields.

 One struck a woman walking her dog.
 Another hit a police cruiser.